 Staff from the Public Administration and Policy Analysis Department at Southern Illinois University at Edwardsville completed the evaluation of this probation project in October.
 The final report contains an overview of the implementation of the projects in the two counties and documents their respective strengths and weaknesses.
 It is currently available on our web site.
-A Program Evaluation Summary of the full report is undergoing final review.
+A Program Evaluation Summary of the full report is available on our website.